rgilks/royal-game-of-ur-cli/docs/strategies.md

 4. Move to a rosette
 5. Move the piece furthest back

 **Best Used When**: You want an AI that plays a decent game without the computational overhead of more complex strategies.
+First in list is better however.

 ## Comparing Strategies